Sunbird-Ed/sunbird-perf-tests/README.md

 #### Jmeter machine requirements
 * At least 2 core, 4GB RAM, Ubuntu 16.04
-* Port 1099 to be open between master and slaves for jmeter to communicate if two machines are used
+* Port 1099 to be open between master and slaves for jmeter to communicate if two machines are used.

 #### Jmeter setup on master
-**Note: Same user must be present on both master and slave since we will be copying the files folder under ~ directory.
+_Note: Same user must be present on both master and slave since we will be copying the files folder under ~ directory.
 The script can be changd to install the files and folder under a common location like /mount which will be availble on both systems.
-In this case the user name will not matter**
+In this case the user name will not matter._

 1. Clone this repo on your jmeter master machine by running
 2. **git clone https://github.com/Sunbird-Ed/sunbird-perf-tests**